Driver's medical exams

 Seniors 80 and older

-A couple of months before you turn 80 you'll receive a notice to take a medical examination.
-You'll need to take a medical exam that year and every two years thereafter.
+A couple of months before you turn 80, you'll receive a notice to take a medical examination.
+You'll need to take a medical exam at age 80, 85 and every two years following.

 Ongoing or reported medical conditions

 If you have an on-going or reported medical condition that might affect your ability to drive, you'll be asked to take a driver's medical exam.
 The type and frequency of the exams is determined by RoadSafetyBC.